-Right let me say from the start, if you are going over to the UK on a holiday you should really have a think on how you can factor in a canal boat break.
+Right, let me say from the start that if you’re going over to the UK on a holiday you should really have a think about how you can factor in a canal boat break.

 I have to say you will not regret it.
 It is a fantastic way to get a taste of the country.
-Whether you are over there for a week or two or a month or two, time on a boat will be one of the most interesting and entertaining things you could do.
-Why drive from one tourist spot to another in the country when the canals provide you with a great cross section of the whole country right there on their banks.
+Whether you are over there for a week or a month, time on a boat will be one of the most interesting and entertaining things you could do.
+Why drive from one tourist spot to another in the country when the canals provide you with a great cross section of the whole country right there on their banks?

 In terms of where to go, it could be anywhere.
 I don’t think you can go wrong.
 The favourites are always busy and there is a reason they are favoured so just choose what suits you best.

-I suggest a quick trawl through YouTube to help you choose what canals/areas to boat if you are unsure, as all the canals have been filmed at some stage, so a bit of research will give you an idea of what you could be in for and will help you choose an area.
+I suggest a quick trawl through YouTube to help you choose what canals/areas to boat if you are unsure, as all the canals have been filmed at some stage.
+A bit of research will give you an idea of what you could be in for and will help you choose an area.

-Ok so you’re booked in, and on arrival all you see at the start is this massive long thin thing.
-First reaction is “What the hell have I done?”
+Ok.
+So you’re booked in, and on arrival all you see at the start is this massive long thin thing.
+Your first reaction is “what the hell have I done?”

-Depending on whether you are a couple, family , or group of friends try and get the shortest boat that suits.
-We have a 60ft monster for two of us cause we have friends joining us later, but at times I wish I had chosen a boat closer to 50 ft.
+Depending on whether you are a couple, family or group of friends, try and get the shortest boat that suits.
+We have a 60ft monster for two of us because we have friends joining us later, but at times I wish I had chosen a boat closer to 50 ft.

 You get used to it but it always keeps you on your toes.

-When you arrive at your pick up Marina, they will show you round the boat but essentially you are on your own after that, especially if you have told them you have some form of boating experience.
+When you arrive at your pick up marina, they will show you round the boat.
+After that, you’re essentially on your own, especially if you told them you have some form of boating experience.
 If you are completely fresh to boating they will take you for a wee sail first.

-Hint #2.
-Go slow.
-The whole idea of this type of break is to relax and in this case and within the close confines of a canal, speed and power are definitely not an option.
-Within the banks of the actual canal you are continually going past moored boats ( tell you why later), meeting other boats heading in the opposite direction and the canals twist and turn a lot especially close to bridges, so speed is a definite no no and people will “bollock you” if you are speeding and creating waves anyway.
+The whole idea of this type of break is to relax and in this case within the close confines of a canal, speed and power are definitely not an option.
+Within the banks of the actual canal you are continually going past moored boats (I’ll tell you why later) and meeting other boats heading in the opposite direction.
+In addition the canals twist and turn a lot, especially close to bridges, so speed is a definite no-no. People will “bollock you” if you are speeding and creating waves anyway.

-Don’t worry in all fairness it’s hard to actually damage the boats.
-They are all heavy steel beasts, however the locks are solid wooden structures they can be badly damaged and the sides are mostly stone, so if you hit at speed you will definitely feel it and know it, so go slow is the aim.
+Don’t worry – in all fairness it’s hard to actually damage the boats.
+They are all heavy steel beasts, however the locks are solid wooden structures.
+The locks can be badly damaged and the sides are mostly stone, so if you hit at speed you will definitely feel it and know it, so going slow is the aim.

 So you are cruising along enjoying the sites and the towns and the pubs, but where do you actually stop at night?

-Lastly whether as a couple, or a family or a group of friends, the number doesn’t matter, it’s just that if there are a few of you it makes the locks easier and spreads the load.
+Lastly, whether as a couple, or a family or a group of friends, the number doesn’t matter.
+But if there are a few of you it makes the locks easier and spreads the load.
 But in reality two people is more than enough.

-So after all this all that remains now is for you to make the right decision and talk to Mike and Sandy at World Travellers Riccarton, you will love it.
+So after all this all that remains now is for you to make the right decision and talk to Mike and Sandy at World Travellers Riccarton – you will love it.
 Whether it’s a couple of days or a couple of weeks, give it a go next time you travel to the UK.
-Promise you won’t regret it.
+I promise you won’t regret it.